Community Engagement Initiative with Adult Entertainers on Minneapolis Policy and Ordinance

 Report: Workplace Perspectives on Erotic Dancing

 The purpose of this study was to document the workplace experiences of entertainers within strip clubs in Minneapolis and provide information to guide policy.
-The project will actively engage workers’ voices about the workplace, policy and ordinances, and their ideas for improving working conditions.
-The research will use an action research (AR) approach that focuses on collaboration and co-construction of the research process with community stakeholders.
+The project actively engaged workers’ voices about the workplace, policy and ordinances, and their ideas for improving working conditions.
+The research used an action research (AR) approach that focuses on collaboration and co-construction of the research process with community stakeholders.
 This report was completed April 2017.

 We have compiled a list of community resources across a spectrum of needs and desires that may be pertinent to those in the industry.
 Right click or [Cntrl] click to open in a new page.

 For questions or for more information about this project, please email SCresearchmpls@gmail.com.

 The research study "Workplace Perspectives on Erotic Dancing" was funded by the Minneapolis Health Department and the Women's Foundation of Minnesota.
 All research activities have approval from the University of Minnesota, Institutional Review Board.